sourcegraph/handbook/content/company/strategy/code-graph/batch-changes/index.md

 1. Iterate on [bulk actions](https://github.com/orgs/sourcegraph/projects/119?card_filter_query=label%3Abulk-action), to move it from a minimal experience to something that customers love.
 We lack bandwidth to make radical improvements, but we plan to ship small increments, as well as start tracking bulk action metrics ([#23882](https://github.com/sourcegraph/sourcegraph/issues/23882)).
 1. (Rolled over from Q3) We are planning to allow users to [Mount file on batch change steps containers](https://github.com/sourcegraph/sourcegraph/issues/14851) after many customer requests.
 1. Handle permission errors more gracefully (likely with [#24999](https://github.com/sourcegraph/sourcegraph/issues/24999s) and maybe with [#24307](https://github.com/sourcegraph/sourcegraph/issues/24307)).
 As we onboard larger customers, including on SSBC, permission errors are increasingly frequent, causing large batch changes to fail after hours of execution.
-1. **Experiment:** We assume that if we provide low time-to-value entry points into the product, users will get into Batch Changes and some will become long-term users.
-This will increase the value batch change creates, and increase stickiness.
-We want to start testing this assumption as it may take several test and learn cycles to get to the final experience that works.
-We may timebox a small experiment like this if we are able to deliver on our other priorities.

 ## What we are not working on